 Opening the windows is a crucial step here.
 It will help all the humidity get out of the car.
-If you don’t open car windows, moisture will stay in a car which will make the whole procedure much longer.
+If you don’t open car windows, moisture will stay in the car, making the whole procedure much longer.

 4. Turn The Air Condition On

 Now, turn the heating on to the highest temperature available.
 Keep your air condition ON.
 Also, choose the highest fan speed.

 5. Wait a Few Hours

 Now, give your car seats time to dry out completely.
 It’s important not to turn off your vehicle too soon.
 If you washed your car seats, and the cloth is very wet, leave your car working for about 5-6 hours.
 If the cloth isn’t wet a lot, 2-3 hours shall be enough.

 6. Check If Seats Are Dry

 After waiting a few hours, it’s time for you to check if the seats are dry.
 The easiest way to do this is just to lay your hand on the seat and wait a few seconds.
 If you feel any humidity, your car seats need more time.